pipeforce/pipeforce.github.io/docs/guides/workflows/010_basics.md

 To execute a pipeline, you have two configuration options:

-1. Calling a pipeline **embedded** into the User task as parameter.
+1. Calling a pipeline **embedded** into the User task as a parameter.

 2. Calling a pipeline **stored in the property store**.

 ### Call an embedded pipeline

-In order to trigger an embedded pipeline whenever the system task is executed, you can define a new input parameter with name `pipeline` of type `Text` and add the pipeline directly as value:
+In order to trigger an embedded pipeline whenever the system task is executed, you can define a new input parameter with the name `pipeline` of type `Text`, and add the pipeline directly as a value:

 ![](../../img/send-email.png)